edgelesssys/contrast/rfc/003-coordinator-metrics.md

 ### Exported metrics by Prometheus on the gRPC layer

-When using the gRPC interceptor provided by the [Golang gRPC Prometheus provider](https://pkg.go.dev/github.com/grpc-ecosystem/go-grpc-middleware/providers/prometheus), the following metrics are exported by the Coordinator by default:
+When using the gRPC interceptor provided by the [Go gRPC Prometheus provider](https://pkg.go.dev/github.com/grpc-ecosystem/go-grpc-middleware/providers/prometheus), the following metrics are exported by the Coordinator by default:
 - For the UserAPI:
     - Number of handled requests for methods SetManifest/GetManifest, including the error code.
     - Total number of messages received/sent.